ARM-software/vscode-cmsis-csolution/README.md

     - `CMSIS_COMPILER_ROOT`: Set to the path of the CMSIS-Toolbox `etc` directory.
 For example, `/<cmsis-toolbox-installation-dir>/etc`.
     - `PATH`: Add the CMSIS-Toolbox `bin` directory to the system path.
 For example, `/<cmsis-toolbox-installation-dir>/bin`.
     - `CMSIS_PACK_ROOT`: Set to the path of the CMSIS-Pack root directory that stores software packs.
-This can be any directory, but do not leave it undefined.
+It can be any directory, but do not leave it undefined.
 If you had installed the CMSIS-Toolbox previously, or if you are a Keil MDK user, the default location for packs is `$HOME/.cache/arm/packs` on Mac or Linux and `%HOME%\AppData\Local\Arm\Packs` on Windows.

 1. Configure an HTTP proxy (optional):